The buy-to-let boom is continuing, and investors are increasingly looking for new areas in which to invest.

 Because the Southampton Solent University campus is here, this is another good spot for student rentals.
 The latest data shows rental yields of just over 5.4 per cent for SO14, with median rental values of £1,153.

 This postcode is situated in the south west of Southampton, and includes areas such as Shirley and Freemantle.
 There are a number of schools in the area, as well as a large number of amenities such as cinemas and pubs.

-Rental properties in SO15 have an average rental yield of 5.27 per cent, but stock is also cheaper than in the areas we’ve already looked at: the median asking price is just over £17,000.
+Rental properties in SO15 have an average rental yield of just under four per cent, with median asking prices of just over £260,000, and median rental value of £852.

 What should you look for in a Southampton buy-to-let investment?

 There are great buy-to-let deals to be had in Southampton, especially in the student market.
 When making a decision on property, consider some of the following key factors: